matthiassiegel/todo/README.md

 * Add new task, with name and description
 * Move tasks up/down to sort by priority
 * Description can be updated
-* Delete tasks, or mark as completed.
+* Delete tasks, or mark as completed

 Based on Rails 3.2 and SQLite3 and Twitter Bootstrap.
 Hacked together within a couple of hours.